grosaktom/vue-ts-app/README.md

-# contact-app

-## Project setup

-Sorry I didnt really have much time, this app is quick and dirty because:
+# Oh what an ugly and meaningless app :)

 It does not really implement image upload, does not have any validation

+Sorry I didnt really have much time...
+This app is quick and dirty because:

 It does not really handle exceptions.
 It does not really care what the API answers